BBC 2.0 2018 parent/camper information

 What to bring to camp?

 Where is camp?

 BBC 2.0 begins and ends at the UC Davis Campus in Davis, CA. Specifically in the Academic Surge Building, room 1375.
-This is conveniently between the Bohart Museum of Entomology and the Museum of Wildlife and Fish Biology.
-It is where parents and guardians need to sign-in at noon on Sunday and sign-out at noon the following Saturday.
+This is conveniently located between the Bohart Museum of Entomology and the Museum of Wildlife and Fish Biology.
+It is where parents and guardians need to sign-in at noon on Sunday and sign-out at 2:30 pm the following Saturday.
 Parking is FREE on campus on the weekends.
 Please park in Lot 46.
 This is alongside the Academic Surge building.

 Meet the instructors!

 Patricia Bohls is a second year M.S. student in entomology at the University of California, Davis.
 She is working under the guidance of Dr. Elina Niño.
 In May 2015 she graduated from Hiram College with a double major in Neuroscience and Environmental Studies and a minor in Biology.
 While at Hiram she was captain of the Cross Country team and General Manager of the Stone Soup Vegetarian Cooperative.
 In the past she was awarded a National Science Foundation Research Experience for Undergraduates internship and has a publication accepted by the Ohio Biological Survey.
 At UC Davis she is researching the efficacy of several new biopesticides for use against Varroa destructor in honey bee (Apis mellifera) hives.
 After graduating with her M.S. she hopes to become a professor at a local community college.
 In her spare time she enjoys running and participating in the Society for Creative Anachronism, an international living history group with the aim of studying and recreating mainly Medieval European cultures and their histories before the 17th century.